monzo/progression-framework/README.md

 We mainly use GitHub in Engineering, as it allows engineers to review each others code, making sure we have a tidy codebase and (hopefully!) stopping some bugs from crawling through the cracks 🐛

 We're using GitHub to store our progression frameworks for a few reasons:
-- It's public (or open source), meaning we can share this with the community and allow them to contribute!
-- Monzonauts can "own" or manage a framework (or frameworks), meaning they get to control any changes or additions in that area
+- Leads at Bright can "own" or manage a framework (or frameworks), meaning they get to control any changes or additions in that area
 - It means we can build a super fast site 🚀

 ## ❔ How does this work?